Dictating into TherapyNotes with Parakeety

 The TherapyNotes fields worth dictating into:

 - Session-note section bodies.
 BIRP, SOAP, DAP, GIRP, PIE and the other formats your practice uses.
-The narrative inside each labelled section.
+The narrative inside each labeled section.

 - Treatment plans.
 Long-form goals, objectives, interventions and clinical rationale.
 Dictation is meaningfully faster for these than typing.